b01jan/Downloads-organizer/README.md

  The script only uses standard python modules so there is no need to install aditional modules.
  The script itself requires a Python interpreter to run.
 I normally run it in my IDE.

+## How to use
+Change the directory_path variable in the organizer.py script and then run the script anyway you see fit.

 ## Important
  Depending on the size of your (Downloads-) folder it can take quite a while for all the files to move/organize during the first run.
 Don't terminate the script while it's running because that may corrupt some of your files.